SAP CENTER AT SAN JOSE RULES & REGULATIONS

 • Alcohol Sales: Under the SERVES YOU RIGHT PROGRAM, the following components on the Concourse Level include: limiting sales to two glasses of beer or alcohol per person per purchase and discontinuing beer and alcohol sales 10 minutes into the third period of the game.
 On the Club Level, alcohol sales continue through the postgame.
 After the first 10 minutes of the third period, alcoholic beverages aren’t allowed from The Comerica Bank Club into the seating area.

-• Americans with Disabilities Act: The Sharks and HP Pavilion at San Jose are sensitive to the needs of physically challenged individuals, both in the design of the facility and its policies, exceeding what the law requires.
+• Americans with Disabilities Act: The Sharks and SAP Center at San Jose are sensitive to the needs of physically challenged individuals, both in the design of the facility and its policies, exceeding what the law requires.
 Seating for the physically challenged is available on a full-season, partial plan and single-game basis throughout the building.

 • Car Trouble: Should you have car trouble in the parking lot after the game, please go to the security desk located at the corner of St. John and Montgomery Streets.
 The security officer will help you in arranging for assistance.

-• Comment Cards: While HP Pavilion at San Jose strives to provide the best entertainment atmosphere in the industry, there’s always room for improvement.
+• Comment Cards: While SAP Center at San Jose strives to provide the best entertainment atmosphere in the industry, there’s always room for improvement.
 Therefore, comment cards are available at both Information Desks on the Concourse Level.
 Your comments and suggestions provide us with ways to serve you better.

 • Doors Open: Doors open 75 minutes before scheduled game time.
 Once a guest has entered, he or she cannot exit and re-enter unless there are extenuating circumstances that have been approved in advance and ushers can re-scan tickets to allow exit and re-entry.
 Re-entrance is granted to those using the designated smoking areas.